-WHAT IS AP?
+What is AP?

-The Advanced Placement (AP) Program of the College Board enables students to complete college-level studies at Plano East Senior High, Plano Senior High and Plano West Senior High Schools.
-A limited number of Advanced Placement courses may be offered on the Grade 9-10 campuses.
+The advanced placement (AP) Program of the College Board enables students to complete college-level studies at Plano East Senior High, Plano Senior High and Plano West High Schools.
+A limited number of Advanced Placement courses may be offered on the high school campuses.
 This "academic bridge" helps smooth the transition from high school to college.
 The primary goals of the AP Program are to enrich the secondary school experience of students ready to apply themselves to college-level courses and to provide the means by which colleges may grant credit or placement, or both, to students with satisfactory AP test scores.